Spanish PRETERITE TENSE, called PRETÉRITO INDEFINIDO in Spanish, is probably the most important tense you have to learn along with the present tense.

 Spanish preterite tense practice and quizzes

 Now it is time to practice everything you have learned with the quizzes below.
-Finally, don’t forget to contact your tutor with any question you have about the preterite tense in Spanish.
-Don’t you have a Spanish personal tutor yet?
+Finally, don’t forget to contact your tutor with any question you have about the Spanish preterite tense regular verbs.
+Don’t you have a Spanish personal tutor?

 A group of important verbs is irregular in the preterite tense (no as many as in the present).
-Click on the link to start working with them, but first, make sure you are confident with the regular ones.
+Click on the link to start working with the irregulars but first, make sure you are confident with the regular ones.